Are Performance Fabrics a Good Choice for Slipcovers?

 3. Not all performance fabrics protect alike.
 Be sure to read the label to determine exactly what protective qualities the fabric offers.
 Some are made for indoor use and protect against only one thing like stains.
 Others are made exclusively for outdoor use to withstand year round elements.

 4. Stain, soil and moisture protection might be temporary.
 Treatments applied to the fabric as a coating will eventually weaken with repeated washing and abrasion.
-Protective features that are engineered into the yarns (like Sunbrella and Outdura fabrics) are long lasting.
+Protective features that are engineered into the yarns (like Sunbrella and Outdura fabrics) are longer lasting.

 5. Not all protective synthetic fabrics are washable.
 If you’re want your slipcover to be washable make sure the performance fabric can be washed and dried with good results.
 Some dry clean only fabrics can be washed.
 But the only way you will know for sure is to buy a yard and wash/dry it to test for shrinkage, pilling and color loss.